-It was my first time to this rural northern community, but it won’t be my last.
-We spent four nights in a quiet beach side campground that was so lovely, I probably could have been convinced to stay there all summer.
+It was my first time in this rural northern community, but it won't be my last.
+We spent four nights in a quiet beachside campground that was so lovely, I probably could have been convinced to stay there all summer.

 abandoned house in Coal Harbour on Vancouver Island North